- On sale!

 - Contact

-Flame Sensor with digital output
+Flame Sensor with digital and analogue output

 If you have any questions on this product please feel free to contact us.